Why Is Urban Agriculture Important? Discover the Benefits

 Use of Drones and AI

 Drones and AI are revolutionizing urban farming.
-Drones can monitor crop wellbeing, while AI can analyze information to move forward farming practices and anticipate yields.
+Drones can monitor crop wellbeing, while AI can analyze information to move forward with farming practices and anticipate yields.

 Policy and Support